ryan258/my-powershells/DRUPAL_WORKFLOW.md

 ### To Contribute to a Module or Theme

-These commands will clone the specified project from Drupal.org and set it up for you.
+This creates a full Drupal sandbox, then clones the specified module or theme into it, and can even link its dependencies for you.

 ```powershell
 # To set up a module (e.g., the Token module)